top of page

 If you cannot prove that the property is your principal residence, your application will be denied.
 With that being said, many hosts list their property address as their primary residence despite living somewhere else.

-New Enforcement Rules (Effective September 30, 2024):
+New Enforcement Rules (updated 2026):

 • One Registration Per Dwelling: Only one host per dwelling can register, with priority given to the host holding the longest active registration.